 The evolution of mortality rates follows directly from this and from the evolution of life expectancy.
-Between 1820 and 1910, the mortality rate was relatively stable around 2.2%-2.3% per year (see Figure 3).
-This corresponds to the fact that the population was growing at a very small rate, and that life expectancy was stable around 60, with a slight upward trend.
-In a world with a fully stationary population and a fixed adult life expectancy equal to 60, then the adult mortality rate (i.e. the mortality rate for individuals aged 20-year-old and above) should indeed be exactly equal to 1/40 = 2.5%.
-Since population was rising a little bit, the mortality rate was a bit below that.
+Between 1820 and 1910, the mortality rate was relatively stable around 2.2-2.3% per year (see Figure III).
+This corresponds to the fact that the population was growing at a very small rate and life expectancy was stable around 60 years, with a slight upward trend.
+In a world with a fully stationary population and a fixed adult life expectancy equal to 60, then the adult mortality rate (i.e., the mortality rate for individuals aged 20 years and older) should indeed be exactly equal to 1/40 = 2.5%.
+Because population was rising a little bit, the mortality rate was a bit lower than that.